 2. The University recommends the purchase of the latest available MacBook Pro.
-A PC equivalent is acceptable and it is not mandatory for students to purchase a new laptop.
-All laptops need to meet the following specifications in order to operate the most current version of the Adobe Creative Cloud and to keep up with expectations of the curriculum.
+A PC equivalent is acceptable.
+Also, it is not mandatory for students to purchase a new laptop if they already have one; however, all laptops need to meet the following specifications in order to operate the most current version of the Adobe Creative Cloud and to keep up with expectations of the curriculum.

 Ram: 4GB or better

 Hard drive: 500GB or better

 Wireless: Wi-Fi 802.11g, 802.11N, or better